Groundwater / Wellhead Protection Programs

-- DEM has designated wellhead protection areas for all 665 public wells in RI identified as of January 2009.
+- DEM has designated wellhead protection areas for all 686 public wells in RI identified as of June 2017.
+155 of these are active community wells serving a residential population.
 DEM sets a high priority for source control and remediation efforts in wellhead protection areas.

 - The US Environmental Protection Agency has designated four sole source aquifers in RI: Block Island, Pawcatuck, Hunt-Annaquatucket-Pettaquamscutt, and Jamestown.

 - Rules and Regulations for Groundwater Quality (Eff.
 7/26/10)